phoenix-chronobiology/phoenix-chronobiology.github.io/docs/glossary.md

 : [statistics]
 : the difference between results obtained through theoretical calculation and those obtained through observation

+<span id="resonance">resonance</span>
+: property of a system oscillating (or capable of oscillating) with some natural [frequency](#frequency) (or [rhythm](#rhythm)) to exhibit an increased amplitude (or to begin oscillating) when subjected to an external periodic influence or force with a frequency similar to that of the system, the amplitude of the resonant frequency increasing as the outside periodic influence approaches the natural frequency of the system.

 <span id="retinopathy">retinopathy</span>
 : [medicine]
 : Any disease of the retina, the light-sensitive membrane at the back of the eye.